Chris35Wills/Chris35Wills.github.io/courses/PythonPackages_numpy/numpy_array.md

 # The numpy array

 The main object of the numpy module is the multidimensional array - these are similar to the lists that were introduced in the [introductory course]() however, the contents of a numpy array must be all of the same type.
-Anty given numpy array can be be of a number of dimensions - dimensions in numpy speak are called *axes*.
+Any given numpy array can be be of a number of dimensions - dimensions in numpy speak are called *axes*.
+Before you try using numpy, make sure you have imported it - ```import numpy```

 ## Array creation